zanesterling/rts/LOG.md

 # Development log

+## 2024-02-17
+Wrote the code to slice up a sprite sheet and blit just one sprite to the screen.
+Woo!

 ## 2024-02-16
 Coming back a couple days later.
 On the 14th I ran into some difficulty getting SDL2 to build with image support.
 I've come back to it now, and found an easy